 Biography

 Debmalya Ray Choudhuri (b.
-Kolkata) (him/them) is a non-binary queer artist from India based in New York.
+1991, Kolkata) (he/they) is a self-taught photographer from India based in New York.

 Select shows/interviews/publications/displays: